Bulat-Ziganshin/Compression-Research/mtf/readme.md

     ...
 ```

-And any intermediate algorithm should combine both features to process symbols only of its own rank range.
+And any intermediate pass should combine both features to process symbols only of its own rank range.